sveinung/writings/page_objects.md

 Hiding access to the markup
 ---------------------------

-The lowest hanging fruit is to start wrapping you selectors behind some abstractions.
+The first thing you can do is to start wrapping your selectors inside some reusable abstractions.

 Hiding flow between views
 -------------------------